About the changes

 If you have a change it is very important that you put your refuse and recycling out for collection on the correct day.
 Crews will not be able to return for it if you miss it.

-If your question is not answered here, you can get in touch with us with queries about the rerouting of recycling and rubbish by completing our dedicated form:
+If your question is not answered here, you can get in touch with us with queries about the rerouting of recycling and rubbish by completing our form below:

-Questions about the changes to your recycling and rubbish collection days
+Questions on the changes to your recycling and rubbish collection days

 When will this change happen?

-The second phase is due to begin in June 2024.
+The second phase is due to start from the week beginning Monday 17 June 2024.

-Phase two areas include: former Mendip and majority of South Somerset.
+• Phase two areas include: former Mendip and the majority of South Somerset.

 How will I know if my day is changing?